Oster Fast Feed Review

 Getting to know the Fast Feed clipper

-A lot can be said about Oster’s Fast Feed clippers.
+A lot can be said about these clippers in this particular Oster fast feed review.
 Let’s start with the usual: they weigh the standard 1 lbs.
 Considering their output, this is just the right weight – you have a professional hair cutter here.

 Fast Feeds stick to the basics of Oster’s product line: vintage looks in a classy burgundy color that leans on the darker side.
 The cord is also pretty solid and of high quality:

 You’ll receive three combs (1/4″, 3/8″ and 1/2″) with the set, all along with a blending comb that’s nifty for fading action.
 Of course, Oster have prepared the usual maintenance kit – cleaning brush, blade guard and a little tube of clipper oil too.